 Visitors walk over cobblestone and stepping stones to explore the whole villa with Japanese foot fences.
 That experience, I think, will make me feel that I’m an elite or an aristocrat, at least for a day.

 The Ko-Shoin, Chu-Shoin, and Shin-Goten are a few structures inside the villa.
 Each was made for a purpose: relaxing activity or gathering events.

 Ko-Shoin was built for moon viewing, Chu-Shoin to keep the valuable paintings, and Shin-Goten for an emperor visit.
 Then outside the main structure of the villa, visitors can see an open lawn used by courtiers to play archery or kemari, a football-like gate of the ancient Japanese people.

 From my research, I can say that the villa is really one of a kind and really a must-visit place in Kyoto.
 Sadly, we must pay Y1000 and reserve a visit before entering the villa.

 How to visit and enter Katsura Imperial Villa

 Going to Katsura Imperial Villa is easy.
 If you plan to take the train, head to the nearest train station and make your way to the Hankyu Line.
 Drop by Katsura Station after.
 From there, you can start walking to Imperial Villa.

 After a 10-15 minute walk, you will arrive at your destination.
 You can also use the bus to reach the villa.
-Just hop on Kyoto City Bus #33 from Kyoto station and alight in Katsura Rikyu Mae bus stop.
+Just hop on Kyoto City Bus #33 from Kyoto station and alight at Katsura Rikyu Mae bus stop.

 Kyoto Imperial Park

 Kyoto Imperial Park is another classical place in Kyoto that we can visit aside from the two villas we discussed a while ago.
-Here we can find two renowned palaces in Kyoto, Imperial Palace, and Sento Imperial Palace.
+Here we can find two renowned palaces in Kyoto, Imperial Palace and Sento Imperial Palace.